iboard/yarb/HELPERS.md

 View and Application Helpers
 ============================

-Please use the following helpers instead defining your own
+Please use the following helpers instead defining your own.
+Find the definition of this functions in `helpers/application_helper.rb` or in `helpers/layout_helper.rb`

 File                  | Method                                | Description